-Based directly on the ‘Faster Read’ research by Westbrook, Sutherland, Oakhill and Sullivan (2018), the Weald School are conducting an evaluation of an innovation designed to keep pupils reading during the primary/secondary transition phrase to promote development of reading comprehension.
+Based directly on the ‘Faster Read’ research by Westbrook, Sutherland, Oakhill and Sullivan (2018), the Weald School are conducting an evaluation of a project designed to keep pupils reading during the primary/secondary transition phrase to promote development of reading comprehension

 The research seeks to extend the proven concept that reading two novels, back-to-back, in a term, measurably enhances Year 8 pupils’ reading comprehension and engagement (Westbrook et al., 2018; Sutherland et al., 2019), by seeing Year 8 intervention group pupils read a novel in class at the start of each half-term, ensuring that participating pupils will have read six novels by the end of the academic year.
 Control group pupils will continue to read the two that form part of existing schemes of work.

 Participating pupils will be ‘word-rich’; that is, they will have ‘consumed’ approximately 200,000 more words than their non-participating counterparts.
 The reading will not incorporate additional study of the texts, they will simply be encouraged to enjoy good narratives.
 Novels will be carefully chosen for their contemporary appeal.